-- 250.1.
-Meetings of CalPERS Board and its committees are generally recorded by audio equipment.
-Exceptions include closed sessions for other than consideration of investment matters, some workshops, some offsite sessions, and meetings away from CalPERS headquarters where audio recording cannot reasonably be obtained. - 250.2.
+250.1.
+Meetings of CalPERS Board and its committees are generally recorded by audio and/or video equipment.
+Exceptions include closed sessions for other than consideration of investment matters, some workshops, some offsite sessions, and meetings away from CalPERS headquarters where such\audio-recording cannot reasonably be obtained.

+&lt;sup>2 The Board has adopted regulations limiting public comment (Cal.
+Code Regs. tit.
+2, § 552.1) The Boardand has adopted speaker limits as part of its rules governing the conduct of hearings held under the Administrative Procedures Act.

+- 250.2.
 These same types of meetings are also generally transcribed by a retained court reporter.
-Audiotapes of transcribed meetings are only retained so long as necessary to ensure accuracy of the transcript and meeting minutes.
-Transcripts shall be retained for a minimum of 10 years.

-2 The Board has adopted speaker limits as part of its rules governing the conduct of hearings held under the Administrative Procedures Act.

-- 250.3.
-A record of every meeting of CalPERS Board or its committees, whether open or closed to the public, and whether conducted at CalPERS headquarters or another. location, shall be permanently maintained.
-This record shall consists of: - (a) the pre-notice and pre-published agenda for the meeting; - (b) any amendments to the notice or agenda; - (c) any opinion from legal counsel accompanying a closed session for pending litigation; - (d) copies of the written materials considered by the body during the meeting; and - (e) minutes of the meeting.

-250.4.
-Meeting minutes shall minimally include:

-- (a) the location of the meeting; the members present (in person or telephonically); - (b) CalPERS staff members and public participants present and speaking; - (c) the time at which the meeting was called to order and adjourned; the matters taken up by the body; - (d) the general issues discussed during deliberations, and significant procedural motions; and - (e) actions taken by the body, with votes recorded as directed by the presiding officer.
+Audio\and/or video tapes of transcribed meetings are only retained so long as necessary to ensure accuracy of the transcript and meeting minutes.
+Transcripts shall be retained for a minimum of 10 years. - 250.3.
+A record of every meeting of the CalPERS Board or its committees, whether open or closed to the public, and whether conducted at CalPERS headquarters or another location, shall be permanently maintained.
+This record shall consists of: - (a) the pre-notice and pre-published agenda for the meeting; - (b) any amendments to the notice or agenda; - (c) any opinion from legal counsel accompanying a closed session for pending litigation; - (d) copies of the written materials considered by the body during the meeting; and - (e) minutes of the meeting. - 250.4.
+Meeting minutes shall minimally include: - (a) the location of the meeting; the members present (in person or telephonically); - (b) CalPERS staff members and public participants present and speaking; - (c) the time at which the meeting was called to order and adjourned; the matters taken up by the body; - (d) the general issues discussed during deliberations, and significant procedural motions; and - (e) actions taken by the body, with votes recorded as directed by the presiding officer.